 Some of the aspects in which the digitization of construction will help are:

 - Progress monitoring: One of the most critical problems in the construction industry is delay, so identifying any deviations from the approved plan is an important issue.
-Reality capture solutions such as the BLK2GO are used for frequent scanning.
+Reality capture solutions such as the BLK2GO become used for frequent scanning.
 With the captured data, AI systems, in turn, can accurately track installation rates against the plan.

 - Quality control: By comparing reality to the plan (BIM), it is also possible to identify any errors.
 The faster these issues are flagged the lower the risk and potential rework costs, reducing the schedule delays and budget overruns that characterize most construction projects.
 All creating greater transparency on the project.